Visit the Birds page for more information about Shenandoah's birds, including access to a species list.

 Many birders from around the world, flock to Shenandoah National Park every spring in hopes see a Cerulean Warbler.
 Where Cerulean Warblers are generally uncommon due to a 72% population decline since 1970, they’re actually quite common in Shenandoah National Park.
 Shenandoah provides protection over the crucial habitat that the Cerulean Warblers need to breed and ultimately, survive.
 Both male and female Cerulean Warblers choose the nesting location anywhere from 16 to 115 feet above the ground, but it is the females who are quite the adrenaline junkies: she will drop from the side of her nest by keeping her wings folded to her sides, and only opens her wings when she is well below the nest, a phenomenon people relate to ‘bungee-jumping!’
 Cerulean Warblers generally nest on north and east-facing slopes, so get your compass out, listen to their call, look up, and maybe you too can catch a glimpse of this blue beauty!

-Week Thirty-one: Turkey Vulture (Cathartes aura)
+Week Thirty-two: Turkey Vulture (Cathartes aura)

 Probably considered one of the ugliest birds on the planet, the turkey vulture gets little respect.
 However, if you have ever driven down the road and smelled the dead carcass of a deer or other animal you should appreciate that the turkey vulture uses that same smell to zero in on its next meal.
 Its keen nose can detect newly dead animals from as far away as one mile and when you see them soaring on the breeze they are trying to pick up the faint smell that tells them “Dinner Time”.
 And by making its meals the dead things along the roads and in the forests it keeps things smelling fresh and pleasant for us when we visit Shenandoah National Park.